qiyunzhu/woltka/doc/perform.md

 # Computational efficiency

 Woltka is for handling very large alignment files and complex classification systems.
 Therefore computational expense is an important consideration.
-This page explains how much time does Woltka spend on typical datasets and how much memory does it need, as well as multiple tips and tricks for improving performance.
+This page explains how much time Woltka spends on typical datasets and how much memory it needs, as well as multiple tips and tricks for improving performance.

 ## Contents